As 'Interview' takes streaming plunge, Hollywood tests waters

-LOS ANGELES, Dec 29 (Reuters) - Consumers paid $15 million in just four days to watch “The Interview” from the comfort of their couches, building expectations that other hot, new films might also make their debut online.
+LOS ANGELES (Reuters) - Consumers paid $15 million in just four days to watch “The Interview” from the comfort of their couches, building expectations that other hot, new films might also make their debut online.

 But Hollywood is not quite ready to give that to viewers, experts say.
 Even so, Sony Pictures’ initial success streaming its controversial comedy will add momentum to the industry’s slow adoption of same-day theater and video-on-demand (VOD) release.